-- (f) - When a Lecturer (Instructor) employee is scheduled to teach a course in the summer as part of his/her workload, he/she shall have the option of taking two (2) months' leave of absence without pay instead of teaching.
+- (i) When an Instructor employee is scheduled to teach a course in the summer as part of his/her workload, he/she shall have the option of taking two (2) months' leave of absence without pay instead of teaching.
 Such leave shall require the consent of the appropriate dean after consultation with the department chairperson concerned.
-However the leave may be withheld only in the case of essential department need. - (ii) The Lecturer (Instructor) employee shall apply for such leave no later than three (3) months before the start of the scheduled summer course.
+However the leave may be withheld only in the case of essential department need. - (ii) The Instructor employee shall apply for such leave no later than three (3) months before the start of the scheduled summer course.
 All regulations regarding Leave of Absence Without Pay (Article 20.1) shall apply except that: - (1) Membership in the retirement and other benefit plans must be maintained.
-The employee shall pay the full costs of membership in the retirement plan during the period of leave.
-Costs of other benefit plans will continue to be apportioned according to the cost-sharing arrangement specified for employees in Article 40 - Such leave shall not affect credit for years of service or other entitlement to consideration for career development increments, promotion, sabbaticals, confirmation, or renewal of term or preliminary appointment.
+The Instructor employee shall pay the full costs of membership in the retirement plan during the period of leave.
+Costs of other benefit plans will continue to be apportioned according to the cost-sharing arrangement specified for employees in Article 40.

-- (ii) - (3) The appropriate dean shall inform the Lecturer (Instructor) employee of his/her decision no later than two (2) months before the start of thescheduled summer course. - (4) The Lecturer (Instructor) employee shall inform the appropriate dean in writing of irrevocable acceptance or rejection of the leave no later than six (6) weeks before the start of the scheduled summer course. - (iii) The Lecturer (Instructor) employee shall not teach for remuneration at Carleton University during any period of leave awarded under the terms of this Article. - (iv) Leave may not be awarded under the terms of this Article more often than once every two (2) years. - (v) Whether a Lecturer (Instructor) employee teaches a summer course (other than for an extra stipend) or takes leave of absence without pay in lieu of teaching a summer course, he/she shall be entitled to one (1) month of annual leave in the period from July 1st to August 31st of the following summer except in the Faculty of Science, where the employer will make every attempt to provide this opportunity.

-- duties as he/she is able to perform in place of part of his/her teaching and/or job description duties, if a full load of teaching or job description duties is not available.
+- (2) Such leave shall not affect credit for years of service or other entitlement to consideration for career development increments, promotion, sabbaticals, confirmation, or renewal of term or preliminary appointment. - (3) The appropriate dean shall inform the Instructor employee of his/her decision no later than two (2) months before the start of the scheduled summer course. - (4) The Instructor employee shall inform the appropriate dean in writing of irrevocable acceptance or rejection of the leave no later than six (6) weeks before the start of the scheduled summer course. - (iii) The Instructor employee shall not teach for remuneration at Carleton University during any period of leave awarded under the terms of this Article. - (iv) Leave may not be awarded under the terms of this Article more often than once every two (2) years. - (v) Whether an Instructor employee teaches a summer course (other than for an extra stipend) or takes leave of absence without pay in lieu of teaching a summer course, he/she shall be entitled to one (1) month of annual leave in the period from July 1st to August 31st of the following summer except in the Faculty of Science, where the employer will make every attempt to provide this opportunity. - (g) An Instructor employee may be assigned such other academic and administrative duties as he/she is able to perform in place of part of his/her teaching and/or job description duties, if a full load of teaching or job description duties is not available.
 Such duties may include teaching in programs offered by the School of Continuing Education within their area(s) of professional competence, counselling of students in faculty advisory or registrarial services, assisting registrarial staff during peak periods of operation, or preparing instructional material or designs of a sort not part of the usual preparation for courses which they customarily offer.
-Such assignments shall not take up more than about one-quarter (1/4) of a Lecturer (Instructor) employee' stotal work time averaged over eleven (11) months.
-Lecturer (Instructor) employees must be engaged at least one-half (1/2) time in teaching or performing job description duties. - (h) Where a Lecturer (Instructor) employee is teaching for the first time a course which requires unusual advance research and/or the preparation of unusually extensive or elaborate course material, his/her chairperson shall take this into account in assigning his/her workload.
+Such assignments shall not take up more than about one-quarter (1/4) of an Instructor employee's total work time averaged over eleven (11) months.
+Instructor employees must be engaged at least one-half (1/2) time in teaching or performing job description duties. - (h) Where an Instructor employee is teaching for the first time a course which requires unusual advance research and/or the preparation of unusually extensive or elaborate course material, his/her chairperson shall take this into account in assigning his/her workload.